Quick Page/Post Redirect Plugin Version 5.1.1

 So, which one do I use?

 Easiest way to decide is this: If you want the page to permanently change to a new spot, use 301.
 If you are editing the page or post and only want it to be down for a few hours, minutes, days or weeks and plan on putting it back with the same link as before, then us 302.
-If you want to hide the responses code from the spiders, use the `no code` option, and if you are having trouble with the redirects, use a `meta` redirect.
+If you are having trouble with the redirects, use a `meta` redirect.
 The meta redirect actually starts to load the page as a 200 good status, then redirects using a meta redirect tag.

 Still not sure?
 Try 302 for now – at least until you have a little time to read up on the subject.